worldbank/WhatsApp-RAG-Example/README.md

 In this example, we apply the knowledge we learned in the LangChain tutorial to develop a RAG based Chatbot which utilises documents from [WHO disease outbreak news](https://www.who.int/emergencies/disease-outbreak-news) to answer questions about latest disease outbreaks across the globe.

 ## Setup Development Environment
+Download this repository as a zipped folder or clone it if you are familiar with Git.
+Once you have the folder on your computer, navigate to that folder and execute the commands below.
 ### 1. Python virtual environment

 Create a Python virtual environment to use for this project.